itsAmeMario0o/bottle/documentation/USING.md

 >![Filters](images/filters.png)
 >Both filters are marked as restricted, the workspace for the scope "Bottle" has been marked as primary, and the filters are marked as public services.

+Submit the ADM run and let Tetration analyse the flow and process data to form an application policy

 ![Settings](images/settings.png)

 If everything goes as expected, you should see ADM results that are exactly in line with the Scenario specification

 ![Policy 1](images/policy1.png)
 ![Policy 2](images/policy2.png)